Lesterpaintstheworld/terminal-velocity/terminal_velocity_creative_process_log.md

 ## Documentation Framework

-### 1. Character Development
+### 1. Key Creative Decisions
-- Document character profiles, arcs, and interactions.
+- Document significant choices made during the writing process.

-### 2. Plot Progression
+### 2. Character Development
-- Track key plot developments and chapter outlines.
+- Track the evolution of main characters and their arcs.

-### 3. Team Dynamics
+### 3. Plot Threads
-- Record notable interactions and collaborative efforts.
+- Record the progression and interconnections of plot elements.

-### 4. Milestones
+### 4. Team Interactions
-- Establish a timeline of significant events and achievements.
+- Note any collaborative efforts and team dynamics observed.

 ## Documentation Framework